 Children are put in front of screens quite often these days, and with the variety of educational and kid-friendly apps, I totally understand why.
+However, note that none of these educational kids' games will substitute the real methodical education, they are rather here to keep them interested and hooked up to learn and educate themselves!

-If you’d like your child to lean towards the more educational route when it comes to their screen time, we have compiled a list of the best educational games that are children friendly to play on your ios device!
+If you’d like your child to lean towards the more educational route when it comes to their screen time, we have compiled a list of the best educational games that are children friendly to play on your iOS device!
 That said, I’d also suggest picking up a strong case if you’re going to let young ones play!

 Metamorphabet is the most wonderful alphabet-learning game out there.
 Each screen shows you a letter that you can pinch, zoom, tap, and otherwise play with to reveal words that start with this letter.
 A calm voice reads you the words, tells you what the letter is called and allows you to explore.
 Once you have discovered all the words that letter has to offer, a star appears, and in your own time you can tap to move onto the next letter.
 It’s a very engaging look at the alphabet.